eeshurtliff/cloud-database-project/readme.md

 **Project Goals**:
 * Create the Firestore Database and learn how to add to it.
 * Connect python to the Firestore Database
+* Query from the Database
+* Update parts of the database.
+* Add documents to the database
+* Delete documents from the database.

 ## Instructions for Build and Use